 Since qualifying as a yoga teacher, I have realised that my yogic life (or real life, as there’s no real difference between the two) is a lot like that forward fold in the studio.
 I am happy working things out on my own and feeling the confines of my comfort zone, but I also need a little push now and then to take me to new limits and opportunities.

 I never imagined that I would be running a small business, in addition to the day job (which has also afforded many yoga opportunities too) and teaching classes each week to people who are also beginners in this yogic path.
-I may be standing at the front of the room, leading the class, but I can assure you that I am learning as much as they are from each and every class I teach.
+I may be standing at the front of the room, leading the class, but I can assure you that I am learning as much as they are from every class I teach.

 Now my yoga world has expanded beyond my wildest imagination.
 I attend classes with amazing teachers who challenge my beliefs in myself and help me to safely work towards reaching further.
 I don’t know every yoga pose out there, my Sanskrit is a bit dodgy at times and often I forget the standing balances in the Ashtanga Primary Series.
 I’m working on loosening tightness’s in my body which have held me back and caused me pain, hello psoas and lats!
 The revelation that I need to loosen up has afforded me the opportunity to view my yoga practice in a whole new light.
 I’m now looking at the muscles I overuse and the ones that don’t do their fair share of the work.
 Again, I am a beginner as I explore new ways to move into familiar postures and face the challenges that this new way of moving throws in my path.

 I always want to stay a beginner because I think there is so much to learn, and not just in terms of asana practice either.
-As I have wandered along the yogic path, I’ve begun a meditation practice, used pranayama (breathing techniques) to calm me before presentations at work, and I definitely try to incorporate the Yamas and Niyamas into my daily life.
+As I have wandered along the yogic path, I’ve begun a meditation practice, used pranayama (breathing techniques) to calm me before presentations at work, and I try to incorporate the Yamas and Niyamas into my daily life.

 I’m not quite a traditional yogi, but I’ve found a way to integrate yoga into my life and make it work for me.
 Surely that is what yoga is all about?